TimoKats/pylan/misc/docs.md

 Returns true if pattern is scheduled on the provided date.

+---

 ## Schedule
----

 Passed to patterns as a parameter.
+Is converted to a list of datetime objects.
 Accepts multiple formats.

 #### Cron schedules
 For example, "0 0 2 * *" runs on the second day of each month.